scottwittenburg/spack/lib/spack/docs/pipelines.rst

                - ./cloneSpack.sh
              script:
                - spack env activate --without-view .
-               - spack -d ci rebuild
+               - spack -d ci rebuild --prepare
+               - install.sh
              after_script:
                - rm -rf ./spack

 Now all of the generated rebuild jobs will use the same shell script to clone spack before running their actual workload.
 Note in the above example the provision of a custom ``script`` section.
-The reason for this is to run ``spack ci rebuild`` in debug mode to get more information when builds fail.
+The reason for this is to run ``spack ci rebuild`` commands in debug mode to get more information when builds fail.

 Now imagine you have long pipelines with many specs to be built, and you are pointing to a spack repository and branch that has a tendency to change